 Available on the order page this week, we have White Acre and Pink Eye Purple Hull Field Peas available from Roberts Family Farm.
 Field Peas have deep Southern roots!

 During Sherman’s March in 1864, his troops burned the fields and storehouses of plantations, but often left fields of cowpeas

 also known as field peas untouched since they were considered food for livestock and slaves.
 Those untouched fields of field

 peas kept many southern families from starving.
 Field peas were eaten then out of necessity, but their flavor is what keeps

 them on tables now.
 Each region of the South has cultivated its own cowpea and these varieties bear such names as Zippers,

 Pink Eye, White Acre, Crowder, and Dixie Lee.
-If you have never cooked field peas before, see below for some serving suggestions.

 Classic Fresh Field Peas

 Summer Hoppin' John Salad